Biden threatens Putin with ‘swift and severe costs’ if Russia invades Ukraine

 It comes after a hectic week of diplomatic negotiations designed to remove the risk of war.

-French president Emmanuel Macron and British Foreign Secretary Liz Truss were among those to visit Moscow this past week as well as four-way talks taking place in Berlin between Russia, Ukraine, Germany and France but with no breakthrough.
+Emmanuel Macron, the French president, and Ms Truss were among those to visit Moscow this past week as well as four-way talks taking place in Berlin between Russia, Ukraine, Germany and France, but with no breakthrough.

 Register for free to continue reading